-It should be beautiful and have 4 seasons of interest.
-One problem commonly seen is that many gardens rely solely on perennials.
-This looks good in the summer, gets weedy looking in fall, and come winter, is often barren.
-A well-designed garden looks good in all seasons.
-To achieve this, incorporate a combination of woody plants (evergreen and deciduous) as well as perennials.
+It should be beautiful and have four seasons of interest.
+Many gardens rely solely on perennials.
+This looks nice in the summer, maybe the fall, but often looks barren come winter.
+A well-designed garden looks nice in all seasons.
+Use a combination of woody plants (evergreen and deciduous) and perennials.
+Of course, weeding and mulching are necessary to maintain any garden.